Sharing is caring!

 • In a large bowl, combine glutinous rice flour, sugar, and salt.

-• Pour in boiling water and mix together.
+• Slowly drizzle in boiling HOT water while stirring with chopsticks or a spoon.
 The dough will look dry at first.
 Once the water is cool enough to touch, knead the dough together in the bowl until all the flour is incorporated.

 • Divide the dough into 8 equal pieces.
 Cover the dough that’s not being used with a damp cloth or paper towel to prevent they from drying.
 Form each piece into ½-inch thick disks about 3 inches wide.
 Make sure to make the center of the disk slightly thicker and the edges thinner.

-• Once they’ve expanded and turned golden, transfer them to a wire rack or paper towel-lined plate to cool for about 10 minutes before enjoying!
+• Transfer cooked sesame balls to a wire rack or paper towel-lined plate to cool for about 10 minutes – they've VERY hot so it's worth the wait!
+Enjoy!

 Notes